 Today, the majority of passengers do not need the traditional full check-in process due to the shift towards managing many of the elements of check-in away from staffed airport desks – a trend driven by new technologies such as web and mobile check-in, as well as the widespread introduction of self-service kiosks.

 The benefits associated with automating the process have been apparent for a number of years, but for one reason or another, the industry has failed to embrace auto check-in en masse, even though it is an important step in the ultimate process change of fully automating and even removing check-in as a distinct element of the travel experience.

-Over the next 12 months, IATA’s forthcoming auto check-in messaging standard is likely to encourage more airlines to finally update the traditional check-in procedure that, according to Eash Sundaram, Senior Vice President and Chief Information Officer at JetBlue Airways, is very much a “1960s process”.
+Over the next 12 months, IATA’s forthcoming auto check-in messaging standard is likely to encourage more airlines to finally update the traditional check-in procedure that, according to Eash Sundaram, Executive Vice President and Chief Information Officer at JetBlue Airways, is very much a “1960s process”.
 “You don’t check-in when you go to a movie theatre, you don’t check-in when you go to a soccer game.
 Why do you have to check-in (when you fly)?” he asked.
 “The only reason you had check-in was the airlines didn’t know whether you were going to show up or not in the 1960s.”

 Auto check-in is a ‘win-win-win’

 The fact that auto check-in is included in IATA’s current plan to help create “hassle free” travel as part of the latest Simplifying the Business white paper bodes well for those that support the automation of this outdated process.